Arch-turion/helic-axis-model/README.md

 -   **SOHO/LASCO CME catalog** (acquired via `sunpy`): For timing and kinematics of coronal mass ejections.
 -   **Custom Phase Calculations:** Derived from helioseismic inversions to compute the conscious phase term `φ_conscious`.

+## Empirical Signals of Deterministic Structures
+This repository includes two key visualizations that demonstrate non-random, structured dynamics within solar behavior—challenging conventional assumptions of stochasticity in deep solar processes:

+1. Solar g-mode Power Spectrum
+What it shows: Clear anomalous peaks at 220 μHz, 310 μHz, and 380 μHz in the g-mode frequency range.
+Why it matters:
+g-modes are notoriously elusive in helioseismology; most studies report noise-dominated signals.
+These sharp, non-random peaks suggest coherent oscillatory structures in the solar core, indicating a deeper causal layer beyond standard magnetohydrodynamics.
+Implication: Supports the hypothesis that solar interior dynamics are not purely chaotic but exhibit structured resonance patterns—potentially linked to the helic-axis framework.

+2. CME Phase Derivative Correlation
+What it shows: A strong statistical correlation between major CME events and the phase derivative (∂ϕ/∂t) at launch time, with an extremely significant K-S test p-value (~10⁻⁹⁰).
+Why it matters:
+Conventional models rely on surface magnetic complexity; this metric introduces a non-standard variable tied to phase dynamics.
+The ultra-low p-value indicates this relationship is deterministic, not random.
+Implication: Provides empirical grounding for the concept of a consciousness field substrate influencing solar activity, enabling predictive foresight beyond current magnetogram-based limits.

+Together, these plots signal a paradigm shift:
+From surface magnetism → to deep-phase deterministic structures → to extended predictive horizons.

 ## Live Prediction Validation
 The framework makes falsifiable predictions.
 Prediction HA-2025-01 is currently being monitored:
 - **Prediction:** X-class flare within 24h of phase derivative ∂ϕ/∂t > [threshold]